captvonsciencypants/computational-imaging-lab/software.md

 ## Reconstruction from projection images affected by Ewald curvature

 We published a paper in 2021 detailing an algorithm that is able to reconstruct a 3-dimensional object from 2-dimensional projection images affected by the Ewald sphere [1].
-Such an algorithm is useful in cryo-electron microscopy where larger samples, higher resolution, or lower energy electron beams are desired, all of which contribute to the significance of the Ewald curvature.
+Such an algorithm is useful in cryo-electron microscopy when larger samples, higher resolution, or lower energy electron beams are desired, all of which contribute to the significance of the Ewald curvature.

-The program is freely available [here](https://gitlab.com/jpchen1/em-reconstruction-with-ewald/) and reproduces all of the figures and results from [1].
+The program developed for this research is freely available [here](https://gitlab.com/jpchen1/em-reconstruction-with-ewald/) and reproduces all of the figures and results in the paper.

-[1]   J. P. J. Chen, K. E. Schmidt, J. C. H. Spence and R. A. Kirian.
+1. Chen, Schmidt, Spence & Kirian.
 “A new solution to the curved Ewald sphere problem for 3D image reconstruction in electron microscopy” _Ultramicroscopy_, **224**, 113234 (2021).

----